France calls on Russia to make 'real strike' against Islamic State

 Fabius made his remarks days before a summit in Paris on Friday between President Francois Hollande, German Chancellor Angela Merkel and Putin to discuss the Ukraine crisis.

-French officials have said they would seek clarification from Russia on its Syria plans, which they fear are more focused on strengthening Assad than fighting the militants.
+French officials have said they would seek clarification from Russia on its Syria plans, which they fear are more focussed on strengthening Assad than fighting the militants.

 "But there has to the perspective of a (political) transition," Fabius said.
 "Bashar has been qualified by the U.N. as a criminal against humanity.
 How can you imagine Syrians coming back if we tell them that their future passes through Assad?"